ghi-electronics/Docs/brainpad/courses/programming/csharp/threading_and_events.md

 }
 ```
 ## The new Keyword
 In the examples used so far, the BrainPad object has been used directly.
 This will not work for all object types.
 Remember the `Student.Say("Hello")` example?
-This statement is not completely valid because we don't know which student is going to say “Hello”.
+This statement is not completely valid because we don't know which student is going to say "Hello".
 To access a specific student, you need to create a variable named `mike` to hold the Student object as shown in the code sample below.
 ```
 Student mike = new Student();
 ```